milanaleksic/notesforlife/README.md

 ### Dokuwiki

+You need to install some Markdown syntax plugin otherwise pushing Markdown contents into Dokuwiki will produce pages with garbled look.

 By default, Dokuwiki does not allow RPC connections/integrations.
 You need to do at least these actions:

-- install some Markdown syntax plugin otherwise page contents will look garbled
 - have "fresh enough" Dokuwiki installation
 - allow XML-RPC
 - put user you wish to use to push contents into `remoteuser` option